-- Having been in contact with a public employment office to find work, whoever took the initiative (renewing registration for administrative reasons only is not an active step); - Having been in contact with a private agency (temporary work agency, firm specialising in recruitment, etc.) to find work; - Applying to employers directly; - Asking among friends, relatives, unions, etc., to find work; - Placing or answering job advertisements; - Studying job advertisements; - Taking a recruitment test or examination or being interviewed; . - Looking for land, premises or equipment; - Applying for permits, licences or financial resources.
+- Having been in contact with a public employment office to find work, whoever took the initiative (renewing registration for administrative reasons only is not an active step); - Having been in contact with a private agency (temporary work agency, firm specialising in recruitment, etc.) to find work; - Applying to employers directly; - Asking among friends, relatives, unions, etc., to find work; - Placing or answering job advertisements; - Studying job advertisements; - Taking a recruitment test or examination or being interviewed; - Looking for land, premises or equipment; - Applying for permits, licences or financial resources.

 PL025: Available for work [Are you available for work in the next

-two wee two weeks]
+two weeks]

 Domain/Area Labour information/Basic labour information on current activity status

-Data type Cross-sectional and longitudinal
+Transmission type Early and regular

 Reference period Current

 Unit All current household members aged 16 and over

 Mode of collection Personal interview, proxy or registers

 Values 1 Yes

 2 No

 Flags 1 filled

 -1 Missing

 -2 Not applicable (PL020 not equal to 1)